ciphax/letsencrypt-inwx/README.md

 - Make sure the file is only readable for root `sudo chmod 600 /etc/letsencrypt-inwx-cred`
 - You can now get certificates from [certbot](https://certbot.eff.org/) by running `sudo certbot certonly -n --agree-tos --email <your_email> --manual --preferred-challenges=dns --manual-auth-hook /usr/lib/letsencrypt-inwx/certbot-inwx-auth --manual-cleanup-hook /usr/lib/letsencrypt-inwx/certbot-inwx-cleanup --manual-public-ip-logging-ok -d <your_domain>`

-Note: You need atleast certbot 0.22.0 to issue wildcard certificates
+Note: You need atleast certbot 0.22.0 to issue wildcard certificates.

 ### Manually
 - Put your inwx login data seperated by a newline into a file